naelakh/Practica_1_SO/README.md

 ---

 ## 6. Program Execution Flow
-1 the bash script executes the MQTT program
-2 the programs output is directed to capture_mqtt.log 3 the script get the programs PID using $!
+-1.
+The bash script executes the MQTT subscriber program -2.
+The programs output is directed to `capture_mqtt.log` -3.
+The script get the programs PID using `$!`
-4.the script keeps checking if the program is still active using kill-0
-5. after the chosen time the script stopes the program using :
+-4.
+The script keeps checking if the program is still active using `kill-0` -5.
+After the chosen time the script stopes the program using :
--`SIGINT`
--`SIGTERM`
--`SIGKILL` (if nececarry)
+  - `SIGINT`
+  - `SIGTERM`
+  - `SIGKILL` (if necessary)
-6.the python code is executed automatically
+-6.the python code is executed automatically

 ---

 ## 7.Python Data Processing
-1 the script reads the mqtt_capture.log life
+the Python script:

+-1.
+Reads the `mqtt_capture.log` file
-2 extracts the json payload data
+-2.
+Extracts the JSON payload data
-3 parses sensor values
+-3.
+Parses sensor values
-4 generates graphs of the stored data:
+-4.
+Generates graphs of the stored data:
--a png graph saved on /plots directory
+  -A PNG graph saved on `/plots` directory
--a ASCII graph displayed directly in the terminal
+  -An ASCII graph displayed directly in the terminal

 ---

 ## 8. Example Output:
 After running the program successfully, the following outputs are produced:

 -A log file containing captured MQTT messages
 ```
 mqtt_capture.log
 ```

--Generated graphs in the following directory:
+-Generated graphs in:
 ```
 plots/
 ```

 -an ASCII graph displayed in the terminal

 ---